Website Content Thought Starter Helps You Develop Content for Your Site

 It is not unusual for a client to take many months to complete the process of preparing information for their website–even for relatively few pages!

 To make things as easy as possible, I have prepared this guide to help you organize and prepare your website content.
-Much of the information here applies whether you write your own content or you have us develop it for you.
+Much of the information here applies whether you write your own content or have us develop it for you.

-Importance of Website ContentWebsite development process.
+Importance of Website Content

 Remember, the main reason people come to business websites is to gather information.
 If they are seeking a solution, their goal is to make an informed decision about which product or service provider is better than the rest.

 Content–particularly the messaging in your text–should be the primary driver behind developing most websites.
-Content should inform how you organize your site and, if you are hoping to attract search traffic, it plays a vital role in search engine optimization (SEO).
+Content should inform how you organize your site, and if you are hoping to attract search traffic, it plays a vital role in search engine optimization (SEO).

 Tips to Develop Your Message